Your basket is currently empty!

 Firstly, an organ meat allergy is not common, but it does exist.

-People allergic to specific proteins in organ meats might experience ranging from mild discomfort to severe reactions.
+People allergic to specific proteins in organ meats might experience symptoms ranging from mild discomfort to severe reactions.

 So, if you have a known food allergy or suspect you might be allergic to organ meat, it’s crucial to consult a healthcare professional before incorporating it into your diet.